Ravenbrook/mps/procedure/review.rst

     3. Revised change rejected.

-- Tell someone.
-[Who and how?
-RB 2023-01-28]
+- Tell project management, because they need to decide how to handle the situation.

-_`.exit.pass`: Otherwise, the revised change passes review and MAY be used.
+_`.exit.pass`: Otherwise, the revised change passes review and the resulting `.doc.acc`_ MAY be used.

 - Record this result, like::